AyushJhin07/Automation/docs/local-development.md

 ## 3. Next steps

 - `npm run dev:api` starts the API in watch mode and automatically boots the Vite-powered frontend development server.
+In development the API now defaults to running the execution worker inline when `ENABLE_INLINE_WORKER` is not explicitly set, preventing silent queues when you forget to start a separate worker.
 - `npm run dev:worker` runs the execution worker that processes queued jobs.
 - `npm run dev:scheduler` runs the polling scheduler responsible for enqueuing work.
 - `npm run dev:stack` starts the API, scheduler, execution worker, and encryption rotation worker together with shared lifecycle and cleanup logic.
-Use this script whenever you need the queue processing components (scheduler + execution worker) online alongside the API.
+It also disables the inline auto-start on the API so the dedicated worker process can take over.
 - Consult `docs/operations/queue.md` if you need advanced Redis/BullMQ tuning.

 ### Multi-process vs. inline worker flows